microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 which were only discovered through experience and the unit tests ensure that these edge case solutions do not regress.
 Moreover, validating this extension on the server is significantly more time consuming than validating locally.

+You can use `npm run debug` for limited local testing, and `npm run deploy` for server-based testing.

 The code formatting complies with the [ESLint][eslint] "Standard" rules.
 The formatting can be checked and automatically fixed by running `npm run lint`